-- (2) An important contribution can be made toward training professional personnel within the region in which they expect to give the high-level manpower required to staff agricultural colleges, experiment stations, and administrative posts in ministries of agriculture and extension services. - (3) An institution such as the Rice Research Institute can serve as catalyst and pace-setter an instrument for helping to improve the efficiency and effectiveness of other research, training, and extension organizations throughout a large region.
+- (2) An important contribution can be made toward training professional personnel within the region in which they expect to serve the high-level manpower required to staff agricultural colleges, experiment stations, and administrative posts in ministries of agriculture and extension services. - (3) An institution such as the Rice Research Institute can serve as catalyst and pace-setter -- an instrument for helping to improve the efficiency and effectiveness of other research, training, and extension organizations throughout a large region.
 It can demonstrate to visiting administrators and scientists in a way that is not otherwise possible the kind of balanced, sustained attack that is necessary if the foundations are to be laid for steady and reasonably rapid progress in increasing agricultural production.

 "A series of well-staffed regional institutes with adequate facilities, located at strategic points in the major underdeveloped regions of the world, could materially speed the process of agricultural development in these regions.
-Like the Rice Research Institute.

-work on major problems requiring basic or applied research; they could help train the high-level professional manpower needed in the region; and through regional conferences and seminars, provision of good library facilities and exchange of plant materials, they could make it possible for scientists attother institutions in the region greatly to increase their effectiveness.
-They would, in effect, provide the kind of function that was performed by a half dozen major land-grant institutions the United States during the latter part of the last century and the first part of this one.
+Like the Rice Research Institute, they could put teams of highly-trained, experienced specialists to work on major problems requiring basic or applied research; they could help train the high-level professional manpower needed in the region; and through regional conferences and seminars, provision of good library facilities and exchange of plant materials, they could make it possible for scientists at other institutions in the region greatly to increase their effectiveness.
+They would, in effect, provide the kind of function that was performed by a half dozen major land-grant institutions in the United States during the latter part of the last century and the first part of this one.
 Every state had an agricultural college and a system of experiment stations.
-But a half dozen leading inspitutions set the pace.
+But a half dozen leading institutions set the pace.